8bitprodigy/mse/README.md

 #### A more ethical framework.

-    If you see this text included in a project, that means the owner has made a commitment that the project will adhere to the standards of M.S.E. initiatives in order to provide a more ethical environment for everyone who wishes to involve themself.
+    If you see this text included in a project, that means the owner has made a commitment that the project will adhere to the standards of M.S.E. initiatives.
+It is a promise to provide a more ethical environment for everyone who wishes to involve themself and to ensure their project will flourish.

     If you are a project owner and wish to include it, you may copy and paste the text of this document into your code of conduct, or include this file under the name `MSE` (or `MSE.md` or `MSE.txt` with formatting removed) in the root directory of your project alongside your `README`.
 The text of this document is provided unencumbered of any restrictions under the Public Domain or Unlicense.